Are you struggling to pay your household bill and worried about managing less money due to changes in the UK Benefit System?

 Housing Benefit is reduced if you are considered to have more bedrooms than you need in your home.
 This has been called the ‘bedroom tax’.

-This could affect you if the following apply to you:
+This could affect you if the following applies to you:

 - you rent a property from your local authority or a housing association and,